07fahim/Top-FIFA-Players-Analyzing-Performance-and-Value-2012-2025/README.md

 ## Background

-The FIFA video game series—transitioning to **EA FC**—provides a rich, consistent snapshot of footballers’ attributes over time.
+The FIFA video game series—transitioning to **EA FC** provides a rich, consistent snapshot of footballers attributes over time.
 This project scrapes and analyzes SoFIFA player data from **FIFA 12 to FC 25 (2012–2024)**, with a focus on the **Top-5 European leagues** (*Premier League, La Liga, Bundesliga, Serie A, Ligue 1*).
 It demonstrates practical data science skills: scraping, cleaning, feature engineering, analysis, and storytelling via dashboards.

 ## Objectives